zimaxnet/secai-framework/docs/security-tools/index.md

 ## Overview

-Modern enterprise security requires a defense-in-depth approach with multiple specialized tools working together.
-This section documents the security stack used in production Cursor deployments, focusing on how each tool contributes to overall security posture.
+Modern enterprise security requires a defense-in-depth approach with multiple specialized tools.
+During our Azure security assessment, we discovered and analyzed a comprehensive security stack deployed across 34+ subscriptions.

+**SecAI Framework assesses these tools as part of Dimension 1 (Configuration Assessment):**
+- How are they configured?
+- Are they deployed consistently across environments?
+- What is the logging and monitoring coverage?
+- How do they integrate with Azure-native controls?

+This section provides detailed analysis of each tool category and specific vendors.

 ### Security Stack Architecture